 In April 2021, Attorney General Josh Stein and the North Carolina Association of County Commissioners unveiled a Memorandum of Agreement (NC MOA) governing how North Carolina will use the proceeds of the distributor and J&J settlements as well as proceeds from the Purdue and Mallinckrodt bankruptcy resolutions.

-Local governments set to receive direct payments under the settlement are the 100 North Carolina counties as well as 17 municipalities – Asheville, Canton, Cary, Charlotte, Concord, Durham, Fayetteville, Gastonia, Greensboro, Greenville, Henderson, Hickory, High Point, Jacksonville, Raleigh, Wilmington, Winston-Salem.
+Local governments entitled to receive direct payments under the settlement are the 100 North Carolina counties as well as 17 municipalities – Asheville, Canton, Cary, Charlotte, Concord, Durham, Fayetteville, Gastonia, Greensboro, Greenville, Henderson, Hickory, High Point, Jacksonville, Raleigh, Wilmington, Winston-Salem.
+See the amount over 18 years that each county and municipality could get from these settlements here.
 Municipalities that do not receive direct payments under the settlements benefit because their respective counties use settlement payments to provide treatment, recovery, harm reduction and other life-saving programs and services to municipal residents.

 The NC MOA offers a high level of transparency into how local governments use opioid settlement funds, including special revenue funds subject to audit, annual financial and impact reports, and a public dashboard showing how funds are being used.

 To learn more, visit the Community Opioid Resources Engine for North Carolina (CORE-NC) or read:

 To learn more, read:

 - the new FAQ about the MOA (May 2022)

 - the new FAQ about Option A strategies (April 2022)